eristoddle/zen-notebook/README.md

 * Add Stats
 * Fix bug when content footer pops up from bottom when mouse is hovered
 * Fix info links to open in system browser, alternately in iframe
-* Highlight days with content differently
-* Move most notebook functionality to left bar and gui configuration/information to footer
 * Add accordian/collapsible divs to left bar
 * Reorganize and refactor application for modularity.
 Separate gui and notebook functionality.
 Make notebook the first plugin